-Main points of ESC Opinion Commission position The Commission noted the favourable Opinion and the Committee's sugges- tions.
+Main points of ESC Opinion Commission position Favourable Opinion (unanimous), but The Commission noted the favourable with suggestions for additional meas- Opinion and the Committee's suggesures. tions.

 25. Use of agricultural products in the non-food sector (September) COM(89) 597 final - DG VI - Mr Mac Sharry and Mr Pandolfi